+No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
+However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by RKES for the day.
 We respectfully ask that parents help ensure our policy before the student arrives on campus each day.
-No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
-However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by Stella for the day.
-When students enter the school building, they should already be in the proper uniform.
-Students who attend school events at night on school grounds or otherwise - are expected to be properly dressed, either in the school uniform or as young professionals, at all times during the school day including afterschool on campus.

-Should your student or family have any special needs or circumstances with regard to the uniform, please contact your Counselor.
+Should your student or family have any special needs or circumstances with regard to the uniform, please contact the Principal.